-- Students are required to spend up to five days camped at a field site in Albany during the mid-semester break.
+- Students are required to spend up to five days in residential accommodation at a field site in Albany during the mid-semester break.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.